ankane/groupdate/README.md

 ### Series

 The entire series is returned by default.
-To exclude points withouts data, use:
+To exclude points without data, use:

 ```ruby
 User.group_by_day(:created_at, series: false).count